royalwcheese55/python-project/session-8-http-and-flask/homework.md

 ## Concept Questions

 - How does routing work in Flask?
+Flask uses decorators to map URLs (routes) to Python functions (views).

 - What is restful service
+A RESTful service is a stateless, resource-based web API that uses HTTP methods (GET, POST, PUT, DELETE) to perform CRUD operations and returns data in JSON.

 - What are the categories of HTTP status codes (1xx, 2xx, 3xx, 4xx, 5xx)?
 Provide examples for each.
+1xx: Informational 100 continue sending request
+2xx: Success 200 success
+3xx: Redirect 302 found temp redirect
+4xx: Client error 404 not found
+5xx: Server error 500 internal server error

 - What is HTTP and how does it work
+HyperText Transfer Protocol,, communication protocal for transfer data between client and server. client send request and server run backend logic and send back response .

-- Explain the concept of idempotency in HTTP methods
+- Explain the concept of idempotency in HTTP methods dempotency = repeated requests do not change the final result.
+GET, PUT, DELETE are idempotent; POST is not.

 - Explain the difference between HTTP and HTTPS
+http: Data is sent in plain text
+https: ecure, encrypted version of HTTP that protects data with TLS/SSL.

 - Design a RESTful API for a blogging platform
+Design resources as /users, /posts, /comments, use standard HTTP verbs for CRUD, JWT for auth, and support pagination/filtering on list endpoints.

-- What is the MVC architecture
+- What is the MVC architecture model(data and logic) view(ui) controller(user input and request) design pattern that separates an application into three connected components

-- What are Flask's request objects
+- What are Flask's request objects the request object represents the incoming HTTP request. it holds all information about the client’s HTTP request, including method, headers, parameters, and body.
 ---

 ## Coding Challenge: